 Questions may be factual or interpretive.
-The interviews will address these general factual issues: a) the Baraca-Philathea Lyceum and their programs; b) Albert R. Lee, as a strong force for the lyceum, in Bethel's choir, in the school districts in Illinois, and for African American students in campus; c) the Baraca Class, and its changes in time, leading to the current Men's Bible Study; d) Bethel's connections to the university during the WWII and post-war periods (near Lee's demise in 1948) and their members' affiliations, as students, instructors, or workers; e) the sorts of practices that stem from Bethel's higher-order organization (their Methodist Episcopal connections), and those that are institutionally sanctioned; f) the sorts of practices that stem from members' and g) their production of written work, speeches, and musical performances, as well as their reading/literary and Bible groups, or any other clubs or societies.
+The interviews will address these general factual issues: a) the Baraca-Philathea Lyceum and their programs; b) Albert R. Lee, as a strong force for the lyceum, in Bethel's choir, in the school districts in Illinois, and for African American students in campus; c) the Baraca Class, and its changes in time, leading to the current Men's Bible Study; d) Bethel's connections to the university during the WWII and post-war periods (near Lee's demise in 1948) and their members' affiliations, as students, instructors, or workers; e) the sorts of practices that stem from Bethel's higher-order organization (their Methodist Episcopal connections), and those that are institutionally sanctioned; f) the sorts of practices that stem from general students and their members' and general states and musical performances, as well as their reading/literary and Bible groups, or any other clubs or societies.